-In prior years, the Company accrued \$50,000 for remediation of a historic mill site.
-In 2013, the Company accrued an additional \$300,000 for the cost of remediation of a mine road and associated disturbance which must be completed by October 2015.
+In 2013, the Company accrued an additional \$300,000 for the cost of remediation of a mine road and associated disturbance which had to be completed by October 2015.
 In 2014, the Company received a quote from an independent third party to perform the remediation work and accrued an additional \$578,000 to cover the anticipated costs of this remediation.
-The cost of this remediation is in addition to the long term asset retirement obligation calculated in previous years and is classified as a current liability.
+The cost of this remediation was in addition to the long-term asset retirement obligation calculated in previous years and was classified as a current liability at December 31, 2014.
+Remediation work was performed during the year ended December 31, 2015 at rates lower than the total accrual for this work, resulting in a favorable change in the remediation estimate of \$117,236.